seivan/SHActionSheetBlocks/README.md

 Overview
 --------
-Category on top of UIBarButtonItem
+Category on top of UIBarButtonItem.

-The blocks and events are automatically removed once their control is gone, so it isn't necessary to clean up - Swizzle Free(™)
+The blocks are automatically removed once the item is gone, so it isn't necessary to clean up - Swizzle Free(™)

 ### API